icgrp/ese532_handouts/_sources/hw5/homework_submission.md

         Assuming the number of invocations, $k$, is large (say 1 million), how does this change the value of N for 10x speedup (
         $T_{accel}=\frac{T_{seq}}{10}$) ?
+    ```{hint}
+    By delving into how runtime scales with problem size, you now see how batching amortizes setup cost (You will need a large N for a satisfactory speedup).
+The goal is to give you an idea that in a project, you should consider a number of factors such as reducing the occurrence of $T_{setup}$ and $T_{transfer}$ to eliminate bottlenecks.
+Accelerating the computation speed by vectorizing or other techniques you have learnt from previous homeworks are not the only solutions towards your problem.
+    ```

 6. **Reflection**
     1. Problems 1--3 in this assignment took you through